massung/parse/README.md

     (#\H #\e #\l #\l #\o)
     T

 It returned the list of all characters parsed.
-The second value returned indicates whether or not everything was parsed (e.g. the token reader returned NIL and there are no more tokens left).
+The second value returned indicates whether or not the parse was successful (since NIL is a valid return value from your parser).

 Done!